raflynr/raflynr/README.md

 - 🔭 I’m currently internship on [Can Creative](https://can.co.id/)

-- 🌱 I’m currently learning Docker and Mongodb
+- 🌱 I’m currently learning Docker and PostgreSQL

 - ❓ Ask me about backend development